ygarg704/planto-AhoyHacks/README.md

 3. Once the command has been execued, go in the folder named `lib` and open the file named `main.dart`.
 4. After opening the file, run the command `flutter run` in the terminal to start the android application.

-Note: For testing the application, some images of each class are stored in `test_images` folder.
+Note: For testing the application, some images are stored in `test_images` folder.
 Download those images to test out the application.

 💻 Made by - Aditya Chaudhary | Arpit Masih | Yash Garg